olivia-tech-psych/emotionagotchi-app/README.md

 - Implemented EmotionContext for global state management
 - Created EmotionInput component with character counter and auto-focus
 - Added comprehensive test coverage including property-based tests for brightness calculations and contrast accessibility

+### [2025-11-21 ActionButtons Component]
+- Implemented ActionButtons component with Express and Suppress buttons
+- Added pastel styling with mint color for Express and lavender for Suppress
+- Implemented disabled state handling when no text is entered
+- Added hover effects, focus indicators, and smooth transitions
+- Included accessibility features with ARIA labels and keyboard support
+- Completed Task 8 from implementation plan